Göttingen: Politics

+2021 City Elections

+Prior to the 2021 election for the Göttingen city council, the centre-left Social Democratic Party (SPD) had a plurality of seats and governed along with the Greens, who are also broadly centre-left.
+After the election, the Green Party was left out of the governing coalition even though they won the most seats of any party, with 14.

+The SPD and the centre-right Christian Democratic Union (CDU) had tied for second, with 11 seats each.
+The 22 seats this gave them, together with 3 more from the centre-right Free Democratic Party (FDP) gave the three parties enough votes to form a governing coalition of 25 of 46 seats.
+In 2021, the SPD candidate for Lord Mayor, Petra Broistedt won the race.
+The Lord Mayor is also part of the city council, meaning that the governing coalition formed after the 2021 election had 26 out of 47 seats in the council, the same number that an SPD-Green alliance could have had.

+The Greens were dissatisfied with the goals set forth in the more centrist SPD-CDU-FDP government's plan, citing insufficient investment in climate protection, specifically in terms of windmills in the city.

+The Alliance for Sustainable Urban Development (German: Bündnis für nachhaltige Stadtentwicklung; abbreviation BfnS), which was formed in September 2019, won a single seat in the elections.
+The other minor parties which won a seat were Volt Germany, which is essentially Germany's chapter of the wider European Volt party, and the PARTEI.
+Additionally, The Left won 4 seats.

+Background and Historic Info

 A town council with 24 councillors dates from the 12th century.
 In 1319 this council took control of the new city district (Neustadt) just in front of the wall.
 The council election took place on the Mondays following Michaelmas (29 September).
 Starting in 1611 all citizens were able to elect the 24 councillors.
 Previously this right was restricted and depended on income and profession.
 Afterwards, the council elected the Bürgermeister (mayor).
 In 1669 the number of councillors was reduced to 16, and later to 12.
 In 1690 the city administration was reorganised again.
 Then the council consisted of the judge, two mayors, the city lawyer (Syndikus), the secretary and eight councillors.
 All of these were appointed by the government.
 During the Napoleonic era the mayor was called Maire, and there was also a city council.
 In 1831 there was another reform of the constitution and the administration.
 The title of the mayor changed to Oberbürgermeister.
 In the following decades there were more reforms to the city administration, which reflected the constitutional and territorial reorganisations of Germany.
 During the Third Reich the mayor was appointed by the Nazi Party.

 In 1946 the authorities of the British Occupation Zone, to which Göttingen then belonged, introduced a communal constitution which reflected the British model.